 An old Television set lies in the loft of the home of Helena Girvaite.It is highly unlikely that Helena’s daughter will ever return to the land of her birth.
 Her mothers’ home is now a reflection of her life.
 In time the house will be reclaimed by nature and all that will remain will be dust.

 Daina Kārkliņa (b.
-1956) On a cold winter’s morning in December 1979, Daina went to the shed to work not knowing the tragedy that was about to unfold.
-After completing her tasks she returned to her house to find it in darkness.
-When she entered black smoke and heat came out to meet her.
-She ran back to the shed which was about two hundred metres away and called on her neighbours for help.
-They removed her three children Aiga, Andris and Mareks from their beds but by then it was too late.
-When the medics arrived they tried to resuscitate them but by then there was nothing they could do.
-“It was the worst day of my life”.
-The tragedy put considerable strain on her marriage and eventually divorced her husband.
-Five years later she remarried and now has three children.
+1956) On a cold winter morning in December 1979, Daina went to the shed to work, unaware of the tragedy about to unfold.
+After finishing her tasks, she returned to the house and found it in darkness.
+When she stepped inside, black smoke and intense heat rushed out to meet her.
+She ran the two hundred metres back to the shed and called for help from her neighbours.
+They managed to remove her three children—Aiga, Andris, and Mareks—from their beds, but it was already too late.
+When the medics arrived, they tried to resuscitate them, but there was nothing more they could do.
+“It was the worst day of my life,” she said.The tragedy placed enormous strain on her marriage, and she eventually divorced her husband.
+Five years later, she remarried and now has three children.

 The harrowing partition of families can be witnessed in empty homes that are scattered throughout the countryside, some stripped bare.
 Here an old broken suitcase is all that's left in a hallway of an abandoned house near Skrunda.